 - Revisit the keywords being optimised for the landing pages and make tweaks where necessary

 I hope you find this useful.
-If you’re looking for resources containing general tips and theory on auditing an AdWords account, here are some that I have found to be helpful:
+If you’re looking for resources containing general tips and theory on auditing a PPC AdWords account, here are some that I have found to be helpful: